Fundamental rights / Human Rights Act, ECHR and Government accountability

 What is the European Court of Human Rights?

-The European Court of Human Rights (ECtHR) enforces the ECHR – in other words, it makes sure that the rights given by the Convention are protected in practice.
+The European Court of Human Rights (ECtHR) was set up in 1959 in Strasbourg, France, to enforce the ECHR.
+In other words, it makes sure that the rights in the Convention are upheld and protected.

 What does the ECHR have to do with the European Union?